1. Welcome to the PanelWizard

 Which of these are needed to fully electrify your home?

-To future proof your home, we recommend building a plan that includes ALL of your electrification needs upfront, then you can stage them at your convenience.
+To future proof your home, we recommend building a plan that includes ALL of your possible electrification needs upfront, then you can decide and stage them at your convenience.
 There's no need to do them all at once, but since electric capacity is limited it's best to plan for all of them upfront.

 Replace these natural gas appliances: